auttwitter/DSI-04/projects/project_capstone/README.md

 ![ec_var](./image/ec_var.png)

 ### Solar Energy Prediction Models
-- Three algorithms were implemented: ordinary linear regression, random forest regressor, and the best performer, gradient boosting.
+- Three algorithms were implemented: ordinary linear regression, random forest regressor, and the best performer, **gradient boosting**.
 - After tuning, the improved gradient boost model achieved an R-squared of 1.00 on the training set and 0.90 on the testing set.
 - The top three weather-related features influencing the model are `cloudcover`, `humidity`, and `has_solarradiation`.